Published Jul 19, 2022

 Does Medicare cover full-body skin exams?

 If the exam is done by a primary care physician or a referred dermatologist as part of an annual preventive care check-up, it’s likely Medicare Part B will cover the exam.
+For a full-body skin exam by a dermatologist to be covered, a primary care doctor must refer a patient, usually to diagnose a specific medical condition, and the dermatologist or other qualified healthcare provider must accept the Medicare assignment.

 Will Medicare cover skin tag or mole removal?